 Deciding to get help for drug or alcohol addiction can be one of the most impactful and important decisions you ever make.
 There are many factors to consider when choosing a suitable treatment facility.
-These may include the location of the treatment facility, cost of services, and duration of treatment.
-Another important factor to consider is your religion and spiritual views.
+These may include the location of the treatment facility, the cost of services, and the duration of treatment.
+Another important factor to consider is your religion and spiritual views and whether you may want to receive treatment at a Christian rehab center.

-There is no doubt that formalized substance abuse treatment programs can help you end an addiction and achieve your recovery goals.
-Research has shown that people who enter and stay in a substance abuse treatment program stop using alcohol and drugs, are involved in less criminal activity, and improve their psychological, occupational, and social functioning.1 Christian drug and alcohol rehab can potentially bring about a greater commitment and connection for Christians looking to end their addiction.
+Formal substance addiction treatment programs can help you move through the recovery process with support and may help you achieve long-term abstinence.
+Research has shown that people who attend addiction treatment programs and remain in them are more likely to stop using alcohol and drugs, be involved in less criminal activity, and improve their psychological, occupational, and social functioning.1

-Incorporating Christianity or other religious component into substance abuse treatment can help strengthen your substance abuse treatment and subsequent aftercare plan.
-In fact, research has consistently demonstrated that faith protects both women and men from substance abuse.2 Incorporating Christianity and faith-based components in treatment has been shown to reduce drug and alcohol use.
-Researchers studied two 12-month substance abuse treatment programs and found that people who completed all components of treatment that had faith-based elements reported less substance use at successive follow-ups.2
+Some research has shown that faith-based treatment programs may help prevent people from substance misuse and/or support them through their recovery.2 Researchers studied two 12-month substance misuse treatment programs and found that people who completed all components of treatment that had faith-based elements reported less substance use at successive follow-ups.2

 Types of Christian Addiction Treatment Programs